Why Is My Guinea Pig Shaking? (What To Do If They Are Vibrating or Shivering)

 If your guinea pig is showing signs of parasites, it’s important to take them to an experienced exotic veterinarian.

 Over-the-counter meds for fleas and ticks can be deadly to guinea pigs, so it’s crucial to get the appropriate medication and dose from a knowledgeable source.

 In addition, there are various types of mites that your guinea pig could have that need to be treated accordingly.
 For example, mange mites need to be treated internally and cannot be cured by topical remedies.

 Recap – How to Prevent Guinea Pigs From Shaking

 There are many reasons why guinea pigs may shake.
 Throughout this article, we covered several of the probable causes and some solutions.
 If your guinea pig’s shaking is behavioral, there is usually no reason to intervene.
-However, if it is caused by stress or illness, it’s best to actively work toward a solution or take your guinea pig in for a vet visit.
+However, if it is caused by stress or illness, it’s best to take your guinea pig in for a vet visit.

 To prevent any stress-related shaking, remember to keep your guinea pig in a quiet environment away from constant loud noises.

 Teach kids to be quiet and gentle around guinea pigs and handle them calmly.
 It’s also a good idea to let your guinea pig burrow under some blankets and munch on veggies while on your lap so they associate it with good things.

 Also, ensure your guinea pig has plenty of hiding places available in their cage.
 A good rule of thumb is to have one extra hiding place for the number of guinea pigs.
 So 2 piggies should have 3 hidey houses in total.